 Michael Porfilio is director of quality, foundry engineering and technical departments at Stainless Foundry & Engineering, Inc. (Milwaukee, Wisconsin).
 His specialties include metallurgical sciences, quality management and assurance, foundry operations, and third-party specification interpretation.
 Porfilio is responsible for maintaining the ISO 9001:2015, 2014/68/EU Pressure Equipment Directive, ISO 17025, Nuclear, NAVSEA and other compliance programs in the foundry and machine shop

-Sairam Ravi is Project Manager of the Metal Casting Center at the University of Northern Iowa.
+Sairam Ravi is a process engineer for ATEK Metal Technologies.
 He has a bachelor’s degree in mechanical engineering and a master’s degree in applied physics.
-Sairam works with on applied research projects related to the advancement and development of foundry technologies.
+Sairam previously worked for UNI (University of Northern Iowa) where he worked on applied research projects related to the advancement and development of foundry technologies.
 He received the AFS Howard Taylor award in 2015, the Ray Witt award in 2016, and Division IV Best Paper awards in 2015, 2017, 2018 and 2019.

 Prairie Industrial Products and Prairie Metallurgical Products

 John Roth is president of Prairie Industrial Products and Prairie Metallurgical Products (Prairie du sac, Wisconsin).
 Roth started Prairie Industrial Products in 2001.
 In 2008, he founded Prairie Metallurgical Products, which produces and markets highly exothermic risers and other metallurgical products for foundries.
 Before starting these companies, he already had decades of experience in the foundry industry, including as an operations manager, core room supervisor and technical sales associate.